francisbarton/xstatic/README.md

 You can instead feed your own alternative lookup file to the script, either as a URL that sends a CSV or JSON return or as a local file.

-Earlier attempts at this were built and used as part of digital inclusion projects working for my employer [Citizens Online](https://www.citizensonline.org.uk).
+This approach was developed as part of digital inclusion projects working for my employer [Citizens Online](https://www.citizensonline.org.uk).

 I'm not sure how useful it is to anyone else but as always it has been a good learning experience and adventure in using `R` to do this kind of thing.